urroxyz/sogo-brutalist/README.md

 ## Configuration
 Please create a pull request if you have any suggestions and I will commit it.

-If you would rather that I make the changes, create an issue and let me know which element (via `class`, `id`, etc.) and your suggestions.
+If you would rather that I make the changes, create an issue and let me know your suggestions and for which element (via tag, `class` or `id`).